shankben/startup-snack-web-service/README.md

   * `cdk deploy` deploy this stack to your default AWS account/region
   * `cdk diff` compare deployed stack with current state
   * `cdk synth` emits the synthesized CloudFormation template
+  * `cdk destroy` delete this stack and its resources from AWS